 Table of Contents

-What is Yellow Fever Disease?
+What Is Yellow Fever Disease?

-Where is Risk of Infection?
+Where Is the Risk of Yellow Fever Infection?

-How Do I Protect Myself ?
+How Do I Protect Myself from Yellow Fever?

-What is a Yellow Fever Vaccination Clinic?
+What Is a Yellow Fever Vaccination Clinic?

 Who Needs the Yellow Fever Vaccine?

-Is the Vaccine Safe?
+Is the Yellow Fever Vaccine Safe?

-Which Countries Have Risk of Yellow Fever?
+Countries with Risk of Yellow Fever

 Countries in Africa with Risk of Transmission